-Federal Highway Administration (FHWA), U.S. Department of Transportation.
+Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).

-The Moving Ahead for Progress in the 21st Century Act (MAP-21) established the Surface Transportation Project Delivery Program that allows a State to assume FHWA's environmental responsibilities for environmental review, consultation, and compliance under the National Environmental Policy Act (NEPA) for Federal highway projects.
-When a State assumes these Federal responsibilities, the State becomes solely responsible and liable for the responsibilities it has assumed, in lieu of FHWA.
-This program mandates annual audits during each of the first 4 years to ensure the State's compliance with program requirements.
-This notice finalizes the findings of the first audit report for the Utah Department of Transportation (UDOT).
+The Moving Ahead for Progress in the 21st Century Act (MAP-21) established the Surface Transportation Project Delivery Program that allows a State to assume FHWA's responsibilities for environmental review, consultation, and compliance under the National Environmental Policy Act (NEPA) for Federal highway projects.
+When a State assumes these Federal NEPA responsibilities, the State becomes solely responsible and liable for carrying out the responsibilities it has assumed, in lieu of FHWA.
+This program mandates annual audits during Start Printed Page 58103each of the first 4 years of State participation to ensure compliance with program requirements.
+This notice announces and solicits comments on the third audit report for the Utah Department of Transportation (UDOT).